Kostja Gatnik

 Kostja Gatnik (11 September 1945 – 1 August 2022) was a Slovene artist, graphic designer and illustrator, best known for his illustrations in children's books.

+Biography

 Gatnik was born in Ljubljana in 1945.
 He studied at the Academy of Fine Arts in Ljubljana.
 He worked as a painter, graphic designer, illustrator and photographer.
 He illustrated over 60 books, published cartoons and designed puppets and theatre costumes.
 Among all characters he created perhaps the most famous is Magna Purga, a comic book hero.

 In 2010, he won the Grand Prešeren Award for his lifetime achievements in the fine arts.
 In 2011, he won the Levstik Award for lifetime achievement in illustration.